Physiotherapy Board of Australia - Audit

 (265 KB, PDF), effective 1 December 2016

-You must provide evidence of PII arrangements which meet the requirements of the Board’s PII registration standard.
+You must give evidence of Professional Indemnity Insurance (PII) arrangements which meet the requirements of the Board’s PII registration standard.

 Declarations, your registration and the National Law

-Under the Health Practitioner Regulation National Law, as in force in each state and territory, Ahpra can request (on behalf of a board) you to provide evidence, within 28 days, that you meet the standards, as declared in your previous annual statement.
+Under the Health Practitioner Regulation National Law, as in force in each state and territory, Ahpra can request (on behalf of a Board) that you provide evidence, within 28 days, that you meet the standards, as declared in your previous annual statement.

 Your annual statement is made when you apply to renew your registration.
 It is supported by a declaration confirming that it is ‘true and correct’.